-Direct instruction in phonemic awareness is a critical component of an effective reading curriculum (Ehri et al., 2001; Lonigan et al., 2009; Melby-Lervåg et al., 2012).
+Direct instruction in phonemic awareness is a critical component of an effective reading curriculum (Fisher & Frey, 2020; Lonigan et al., 2009; Melby-Lervåg et al., 2012; Rupley, 2009; Rupley et al., 2009).
 Specifically, research has found that, "Instruction that taught phoneme manipulation with letters helped normal developing readers and at-risk readers acquire phonemic awareness better than phonemic awareness instruction without letters" (NICHD, 2000, p.
 2-28).
 Another finding with a similar outcome stated that, "Phonemic awareness instruction is most effective when children are taught to manipulate phonemes by using the letters of the alphabet" (Armbruster et al., 2006).
 Indeed, "Without awareness of phonemes and the ways in which they are represented in print, written words would seem to be arbitrary sets of letters that must be memorized" (International Dyslexia Association, 2022).

 Aligned with these findings, phonemic awareness training in Fundations teaches letters with sounds to help students learn to manipulate and segment sounds.
-Instruction is closely linked with the direct teaching of the alphabetic principle (letter-sound/grapheme-phoneme correspondences).
-Once students connect the sound-letter (phoneme-grapheme) correspondence for reading and writing, they have established understanding of the alphabetic principle.
+Instruction is closely linked with the direct teaching of the alphabetic principle (letter to sound/grapheme to phoneme correspondences).
+Once students connect phonemes to graphemes, they have established understanding of the alphabetic principle.